Wyzetalk/nodejs-csharp-encryption/README.md

 ## TODO

 Tried with 256 but could not see it through.
-Anyone with suggestions welcome
+Anyone with suggestions are welcome to send PR.

 ## DOTNET on a Mac

+DOTNET Core runs on a Mac of course.

 `dotnet --info`